 Or perhaps your boss has been critical of your work, saying that you’re not contributing as much as you could?
 Or maybe you’re just spending more and more time each day dreading every moment you spend behind your desk?

-Actually, you’re probably aware of how you bring the problems of the workplace home with you and how that built up stress can spill over into your life outside of work.
+You’re probably aware of how you bring the problems of the work home with you and how that built up stress can spill over into your life outside of work.

 So why wouldn’t it work in reverse?